Budapest Gambit: Fajarowicz variation 3...Ne4

-The line 4.Qc2 immediately attacks the Ne4, as a retreat by Black would effectively surrender his temporary lead in development, which is the compensation for the sacrificed pawn.
+The line 4.Qc2 immediately attacks the Ne4, as a retreat by Black would effectively surrender their temporary lead in development, which is the compensation for the sacrificed pawn.
 Black must continue to develop while trying to keep the Ne4 on its square, but that is by no means easy.
 Borik thinks 4.Qc2 is the move "that gives Black the most problems to solve", but Lalic does not agree at all, stating that the reply "4...Bb4+ [....] followed by d7–d5 ensures Black a rapid development and plenty of counterplay.
 It is for this reason that 4.Qc2 is not on the danger list".
 The reply 4...Bb4+ (see diagram) pins the white pieces before deciding what to do with the Ne4.
 White cannot reply 5.Bd2 as he would lose the bishop pair and Black would easily regain the e5-pawn with Nc6/Qe7/0-0/Re8.
 After 5.Nd2 this knight would be misplaced and would block the Bc1, so Black could open the game with 5...d5 in favourable circumstances.
 Best for White is 5.Nc3 d5 6.exd6 Bf5 7.Bd2 Nxd6 8.e4!
-Bxc3 9.Bxc3 Bxe4 when Black has regained his pawn but White has the bishop pair and possibilities of an attack on the kingside.
+Bxc3 9.Bxc3 Bxe4 when Black has regained their pawn but White has the bishop pair and possibilities of an attack on the kingside.